Gilbert Garcera: Archbishop of Lipa

 On February 2, 2017, Pope Francis accepted the resignation of Ramon Arguelles, who had led the archdiocese for 13 years, and appointed Garcera as his successor.
 On April 21, he was installed as the archdiocese's sixth archbishop.
 He and fellow archbishop Martin Jumoad of Ozamis received the pallium — the symbol of their authority as metropolitan archbishop — from Pope Francis on June 29, 2017, the Solemnity of Saints Peter and Paul, in Rome.
 In line with Francis' revised policy in 2015 on the investiture of the pallia to take place in a separate ceremony in the archbishops' home dioceses, Archbishop Gabriele Giordano Caccia, the Apostolic Nuncio to the Philippines, invested the pallium on Garcera on January 17, 2018.

-At the 130th plenary assembly of the CBCP in Anda, Bohol, Garcera was elected as president of the Catholic Bishops' Conference of the Philippines on July 5, 2025, succeeding Pablo Virgilio David.
-He is set to assume his position on December 1.
+At the 130th plenary assembly of the CBCP in Anda, Bohol, Garcera was elected as its president on July 5, 2025, succeeding Pablo Virgilio David.
+He assumed his position on December 1.
 His election broke tradition of electing the CBCP vice president (Mylo Hubert Vergara at the time) to succeed as president.